This post may contain affiliate links. Read my full disclosure policy.

 • Fresh herbs- mint, cilantro, or chives.

-• Fresh Chilies– optional, but add a nice heat!
+• Fresh green chili– optional, but add a nice heat!

 • Olive oil I love adding a little olive oil for extra richness, this is not traditional, but it is tasty!

-1. Prep the ingredients (cut the onion, cucumber & herbs) and place in a bowl with the yogurt and spices.
+1. Prep the ingredients (cut the onion, grate cucumber & chop herbs) and place with the yogurt and spices in a bowl.

 2. Stir until combined.

-4. Riata will keep in the fridge for up to 4 days.
+4. Riata will keep in an airtight container the refridgerator for up to 4 days.

 An authentic recipe for Raita- a creamy Indian yogurt sauce with cucumber, mint and cilantro.
 Cooling and refreshing, serve this with spicy Indian dishes to help cool the palate.